Skip to content

 Single-Cell & Spatial Omics

 Single-cell and spatial omics provide unprecedented resolution to reconstruct cell states, lineage relationships, and tissue architecture in situ.
-I develop and apply multi-omic analytic frameworks to map cell-type diversity, resolve how behavioral state reshapes cellular programs over time, and link cis-regulatory elements to gene expression within spatial context.
+I develop and apply multi-omic computational frameworks to map cell-type diversity, resolve how behavioral state reshapes cellular programs over time, and link cis-regulatory elements to gene expression within spatial context.
 Through these efforts, I aim to uncover how spatial organization and regulatory landscapes coordinate cellular function across development, regeneration, and behavior.

 gene regulatory networks transcriptional synchrony spatiotemporal modeling cell-type-resolved genetic mapping